 (39) 041 5237762

 While there are a handful of family-owned squeri in Venice and its outlying islands still making and repairing gondolas using modern power tools, the Tramontin family has distinguished itself for preserving an essentially handmade process.
 Roberto Tramontin learned the gondola-building trade from his father, Nedis, who inherited a family business begun in 1884 on the site of a historic squero.
+However, since Roberto’s death in 2018 the family business has now been passed down to his two daughters, Elena and Elisabetta.
+These two young women are challenging the traditions of a dominantly male run industry and determined to keep the family business running into its 135th year.
+Perhaps they can pave the way for more women to work in this unique and historical industry.
 You can appreciate the setting of the squero from the water, but visits should be arranged in advance.

 The famous “Barbari map,” an enormous woodcut by Jacopo de Barbari dating from 1500, shows an aerial view of Venice that gives us an appreciation of the huge number of squeri in the city at that time.
 No longer used as boatyards, most of these historic squeri have become residences, storage facilities, and commercial spaces.
 However, if you know how to spot the characteristic features of the squero — the boathouse open to the canal, and the ramp leading gradually into the waters — you’ll begin to recognize these disused squeri all over town.